PhilippeJB/OSS4900-Capstone/README.md

 These programs will take the stream of both RGB and DEPTH from an Intel D435 Depth camera and predict a defined hand gesture.
-All the codes are present to create the images, train these images with bot Mediapipe Hand for RGB and a CNN model for DEPTH, and then be able to predict hand gesture with a live feed from the Intel D435 cam,era.
+All the codes are present to create the images, train these images with bot Mediapipe Hand for RGB and a CNN model for DEPTH, and then be able to predict hand gesture with a live feed from the Intel D435 camera.

  Files (to be executed in order if you don't have the dataset):
  - 0 - Pre0 - Intel_VideoCam - saving images.ipynb, this is to create the images